RobertTalbert/discretecs/MTH225-Winter2026/assignments/MTH 225 Application Analysis Exam 2 solutions and notes.md

 ### Notes

-- A few submissions noted a mismatch between the indexing and the codomain: The indexing
+- In part (b) a few submissions noted a mismatch between the indexing and the codomain: The student first in alphabetical order is said to be in "position 0" but the codomain is 1..20000.
+So this is technically not a valid function because the output of the first student does not appear in the codomain.
+That's my fault and I read with the solution to see if the reasoning matched the conclusion, and gave "Success" if it did.

 ### Option 2